IN HERE YOU WILL FIND ALL THE BASIC INFORMATION AND REQUIREMENTS REGARDING OUR SOCIAL PROJECTS IN COLOMBIA

 Volunteers will experience the tranquility of the area, will enjoy and will be surrounded by nature, mountains, the roaring of the Apulo River, mud bath in the River, waking up by the singing of different birds, bird watching, eating fresh fruits from the trees, ecological walks, visiting nearby towns, and more while helping this community.

-The airport meets and greets at The El Dorado Bogotá City if booked 4 + weeks.
+The airport meets and greets at The El Dorado Bogotá City.

 The program starts and ends in The Paraíso Village, La Mesa Town.